Talha-Ahmed-1/comp-instr-encoder/README.md

 # Compressed-instructions-encoder
-This is a compressed instruction converter for RISCV only.
-It is under developing mode may have many many bugs.
+This is a compressed instruction converter for RISC.
+Just for learning compressed instruction encoding/decoding, nothing else. :)

 ## Contibutors
 Contributors in this project